risingwavelabs/risingwave-docs-legacy/docs/rw-faq.md

 ### RisingWave's task parallelism

-In RisingWave, each task necessitates parallel processing.
-The smallest operational units within tasks, called `actors`, are assigned globally unique actor IDs by the meta.
-This design is pivotal for efficient task execution.
+In RisingWave, each task is divided into smaller operational units known as `actors.` These actors are assigned globally unique actor IDs by the meta.
+This design is crucial for ensuring efficient execution of tasks.

 ### Design of Kafka sources in RisingWave